houssem-yahiaoui/fileupload-nodejs/README.md

 3. Added an Api to check the uploaded files.
 4. Changed the way we upload and download files.
 5. Download files will be in a file base way and not in base64.
+6. Added some Linting and Formating for sake of code Quality.

-Finally, for even more details please check this Youtube tutorial i've created that explain's just that.
+Finally, for even more details please check this Youtube tutorial I've created that explains just that.

 Link : https://youtu.be/pXHOF4GWuZQ

 ## Collaborators :
  - Houssem Yahiaoui (@houssem-yahiaoui).
- - Ali Sawari (@AliSawari)

 **Happy Coding =D**